wp-plugins/peersme/readme.txt

 Currently the API is connected over SSL.
 Some hostingproviders doesn't update their SSL Certicates archive.
 The connection tries to connect over this secure line by checking the certificate, but when this certificate isn't available we try to connect over SSL without the certificate but keep the connection encrypted.

 == Changelog ==

+= 0.8 =

+Let you visitors create a wave with you by using the following short code:

+[peersme create="wave" address="(your_wave_address)" email="(your_emailaddress_in_peers)"]

+In the nearby future, we're going to change this feature and will only use the address.
+For now, make sure you fill in your email address.

 = 0.7.2 =